Wiredcraft/test-mobile/README.md

 Here's what you should aim for:

-- Good use of current Android & Swift best practices.
+- Good use of current React Native best practices.
 - We are usually interested in how you use Structs, Enums, Extensions, and Protocol Oriented Programming etc.
 - Good testing approach.
 - Extensible code.